Netflix/falcor/documentation/router.md

 How can we match multiple paths for values exposed by the same service without making multiple calls to the same service?

-#### Matching PathSets With Routes
+##### Matching Multiple Paths With KeySets

-The good news is that it is possible to to match multiple paths that differ by only one key using an indexer that contains a discrete set of keys.
-In other words we can replace both routes above with a single route, as in the example below:
+The good news is that it is possible to to match multiple paths that differ by only one key using a KeySet.
+A KeySet is a discrete set of keys expressed as an indexer containing multiple values.
+In other words instead of creating The following two routes..

+(The routes)

+...w can create a single route that matches both the name and year of a title:

 ~~~js
 var router = new Router([